paroda/archx/Setup.md

 # emacs
 # see optional section at the end to install the latest development version of emacs
-sudo pacman -Syu ripgrep the_silver_searcher ditaa graphviz gnuplot pandoc emacs
+sudo pacman -Syu ripgrep the_silver_searcher ditaa graphviz gnuplot emacs

 # install vterm support
 sudo pacman -Syu cmake libvterm